dive-be/laravel-geo/README.md

 ],
 ```

-## Retrieving the detected geo location
+## Retrieving the detected country 🗺

 There are multiple ways to retrieve the detected ISO alpha-2 country code.